 Heat 1 and ½ cups of mustard oil in a pan over high heat until it fumes.
 Remove from heat and cool slightly.

-Pour the oil into the jar so the pickle is covered with oil.
+Pour the oil into the jar over the pickle, covering it completely.

-Secure the lid of the jar.
+Secure the jar lid.
 Keep the jar in strong sunlight for 3-4 days.
 Bring the jar inside at night and put it back in the sun during the day.

 Video